benjam1n-w/power-platform-portfolio/README.md

 ## About Me

 I build practical, scalable solutions that reduce repetitive tasks and make business processes more reliable through automation and low-code applications.
+I also focus on leveraging AI capabilities within the Power Platform to create more intelligent and user-friendly automation solutions.